Qeleshe: History

-The Albanian plis/qeleshe has been handed down from Illyrian times.
+The Albanian qeleshe has been handed down from Illyrian times.

 The Illyrian hemispherical cap dates from the Iron Age, found both in men's and women's graves, hence it can be assumed that it was worn both by men and women.
-A monument from Illyrian times that was found in Zenica shows a calotte-shaped cap, very similar to the plis.
+A monument from Illyrian times that was found in Zenica shows a calotte-shaped cap, very similar to the qeleshe.
 The Albanian/Illyrian cap has been classified in a broader and general Mediterranean framework, relying on illustrations on situlae and girdle plates from the later Iron Age in Northern Italy and the Southern Alps.
 They also feature figures with hemispherical headgear with a small spike.
 The wearers of such caps are depicted carrying agricultural tools which leads to consider them as country people.
 Furthermore, in monuments from the 2nd and 3rd centuries AD from Bosnia, Illyrians under Roman rule are depicted with similar cap shapes.
 Such caps are absent in the eastern half of the Balkans, in the Pannonian-Carpathian region and in eastern Europe.

 The 1542 Latin dictionary De re vestiaria libellus, ex Bayfio excerptus equated an Albanian hat with a kyrbasia, and described it as a "tall pileus [hat] in the shape of a cone" (pileus altus in speciem coni eductus).
-An early depiction of the hemispherical plis can be seen on Johann Theodor de Bry depiction of Moisi Golemi from 1596, however, earlier Italian and documents exist depicting Albanians wearing the plis from earlier centuries.
+An early depiction of the hemispherical qeleshe can be seen on Johann Theodor de Bry depiction of Moisi Golemi from 1596, however, earlier Italian and documents exist depicting Albanians wearing the qeleshe from earlier centuries.
 It is also argued by Nopcsa that it may have been coloured red.
 During the 17-19 centuries, the appearances description and appearances steadily multiplied, depicting it as a common Albanian headdress as it became more widespread and easily accessible to wear.
 The white version became the most popular one and was finally declared a specific Albanian national costume during the Albanian Renaissance.

-In the 18-19 century, the plis became popularly depicted in painting depicting Arnaut, painters like Jean-Léon Gérôme, Charles Bargue and Marie-Gabriel-Florent-Auguste de Choiseul-Gouffier would paint Albanian subjects of the Osman Empire with the plis, as a diverse presentation of the orient.
-It would be casually depicted in a formal setting, such as in The Albanian Marriage by Jean Pierre Louis Laurent Hoüel in 1785, where the priest is depicted with a plis.
+In the 18-19 century, the qeleshe became popularly depicted in painting depicting Arnaut, painters like Jean-Léon Gérôme, Charles Bargue and Marie-Gabriel-Florent-Auguste de Choiseul-Gouffier would paint Albanian subjects of the Osman Empire with the qeleshe, as a diverse presentation of the orient.
+It would be casually depicted in a formal setting, such as in The Albanian Marriage by Jean Pierre Louis Laurent Hoüel in 1785, where the priest is depicted with a qeleshe.

-During the 19-20 century, Albanologists started taking photographs of Albanian national attires, many of which would include the Plis.
+During the 19-20 century, Albanologists started taking photographs of Albanian national attires, many of which would include the qeleshe.
 Franz Nopcsa von Felső-Szilvás is photographed multiple times wearing the headdress.
-It then became a popular headdress for Albanian soldiers to wear during the battle for independence, Shota Galica, Isa Boletini and Azem Galica are depicted wearing the plis while fighting Italian, Turkish, Greek, Serbian and Montenegrin troops during the Partition of Albania.
-The plis formed part of the official uniform of the Waffen-SS Skanderbeg division and Albanian Legion.
+It then became a popular headdress for Albanian soldiers to wear during the battle for independence, Shota Galica, Isa Boletini and Azem Galica are depicted wearing the qeleshe while fighting Italian, Turkish, Greek, Serbian and Montenegrin troops during the Partition of Albania.
+The qeleshe formed part of the official uniform of the Waffen-SS Skanderbeg division and Albanian Legion.